Dhonowlgos

 By the early 5000s, a new phenomenon began to occur.
 Fishermen started detecting other vessels venturing into the waters of what the Wolgos believed was their world-spanning empire.
 These foreign and strange vessels were heavier and less sleek than the Wolgos' small longships and struck great panic across the echelons of monastic rule.
 The monks feared these ships might be spirits or, worse, foreign peoples from lands they had no idea existed.

 In 5203, one of these mysterious ships lost its course after a terrible tempest in the stormy sea and ran aground on the shores of Dhonowlgos.
 The ship, the Silubrōna Fethara, was an early coastal cog belonging to the Orkanan Realm of Stoldavia.
 The crew was rescued by bewildered Wolgos farmers who were both intrigued and shocked to see Eokoesr-looking people as the crew of such a strange ship.
-News spread quickly, and by nightfall, the Hlrike and delegates from the local Kulher’ghem abbey had arrived to inspect the wreckage and foreign crew.
+News spread quickly, and by nightfall, the Hlirke and delegates from the local Kulher’ghem abbey had arrived to inspect the wreckage and foreign crew.

 Scribes and engineers from the abbey thoroughly investigated the wreckage, finding all manner of documents written in a strange and incomprehensible language, drawings, maps, artifacts, and a ship of strange design.
-The Hlrike and monks attempted to question the crew but found their language incomprehensible.
+The Hlirke and monks attempted to question the crew but found their language incomprehensible.
 Both the shipwreck and crew were taken to Dhowkros, where the shipwreck was carefully studied by mystics and monk scholars, who determined it to be of mundane and not celestial origin.
 They also learned new engineering techniques from it.
-The crew itself was kept a secret and held for years at the Dhowkros Hlrike compound to avoid causing a commotion throughout the nation.
+The crew itself was kept a secret and held for years at the Dhowkros Hlirke compound to avoid causing a commotion throughout the nation.
 The deep suspicion and panic caused by the crew led scholars to teach them the Wolgos language and to decipher Old Stoldish, the first foreign language heard by anyone in the Dnkluwos islands in millennia.

 Unfortunately for the Stoldish, once the Wolgos gained a way of communicating with them and extracting all they could through amiable means, they turned to torture to validate all they had learned from the crew.
 None of the twenty-four rescued crew members survived the months of interrogation and torture that ensued.
 Nevertheless, the Wolgos learned of a much wider world.
 They gained detailed knowledge of Stoldavia and Jorveh and vague knowledge of lands beyond Stoldavia.
 They also learned how to improve their shipbuilding techniques.